 - Experience collaborating with MOH, NGO and/or CDC

-- Fluency in French, Portuguese, Russian or African dialect
+- Fluency in French or Portuguese

 As a member of the National Collegiate Athletic Association (NCAA) and the Council of Ivy Group Presidents (Ivy League), it is imperative that members of the Columbia University community, in all matters related to the intercollegiate athletics program, exhibit the highest professional standards and ethical behavior with regard to adherence to NCAA, Conference, University, and Department of Intercollegiate Athletics and Physical Education rules and regulations.